Vauxhall D-Type: Engineering

 The substantial chassis has semi elliptic leaf springs and rigid axles front and rear.
 The engine, with fixed cylinder head and bore of 95 mm and stroke of 140 mm, drives the rear wheels via a multi-plate clutch and four speed transmission separated from the engine.
-The engine, clutch and transmission are mounted on a sub frame.
+The engine, clutch and gearbox are mounted on a sub frame.
 There are no brakes on the front wheels but the car has a transmission brake immediately behind the gearbox operated by the foot pedal.
 The rear wheel brakes are operated by hand lever inside the car.

 About 4500 were made in total including 1556 supplied to the armed forces.
-It was superseded by the 23-60 which had an overhead valve engine and four wheel brakes.
+It was superseded by the 23-60 which had an overhead valve engine and was later fitted with four wheel brakes.